GTAmodding/gta3script-specs/SPECIFICATION.md

 In order to perform useful computations the following supporting commands are defined.

-A implementation is not required (although recommended) to provide support to any of these commands.
+An implementation is not required to provide support to any of these commands.

 ### WAIT